VoxeLibre/VoxeLibre/README.md

 * Bob Lennon because it's a pyro-barbare
 * Minetest's modding community for providing a huge selection of mods, some of which ended up in MineClone 2
 * Jordach for the jukebox music compilation from Big Freaking Dig
-* The workaholics who spent hours writing for the Minecraft Wiki.
+* The workaholics who spent way too much time writing for the Minecraft Wiki.
 It's an invaluable resource for creating this game
-* Notch and Jeb for being the bigg
+* Notch and Jeb for being the major forces behind Minecraft
+* XSSheep for creating the Pixel Perfection resource pack

 ## Info for programmers
 You find interesting and useful infos in `API.md`.